wvallen/aggregatedfolds_live/src/posts/251129-crystallization-avoidance.md

 Protein aggregation follows the same logic.
 Amyloid remains harmless until a nucleus forms that can hold the next monomer.
 Supercooled environments encourage partially unfolded states, which become nucleation points.
 This effect is clear in the RSV prefusion protein, which aggregates in liquid water below freezing because the conditions favor an early seed ([PMID:39151707](https://pubmed.ncbi.nlm.nih.gov/39151707)).
 Once a seed appears, secondary pathways take over, much like fragmented dendritic ice crystals that become new nuclei in a freezing stream ([PMID:15567197](https://pubmed.ncbi.nlm.nih.gov/15567197)).
 Temperature prepares the stage.
 Nucleation chooses the outcome.

-While the birds picked at the scattered seed, the scene felt like a study in how the world handles potential structure.
-The snow was ready to crystallize at the slightest encouragement.
-The birds were not.
-Their footprints pressed into the surface without becoming fossils.
+While the birds picked at the scattered seed, the scene felt like a study in how the world manages potential structure.
+The snow held its field of tiny crystals.
+The birds stepped across it and moved on, their tracks loosening back into the drift instead of settling into anything fixed.
 They moved along the boundary of a phase transition and treated it as background noise.
-Watching them made the physics of crystallization feel less like a winter event and more like a template for how matter decides.
+Watching them made it easy to notice how often matter hesitates before choosing a form, and how much life depends on that moment of hesitation.

 Thoughts behave this way.
 Some try to lock into patterns the moment they appear.
 Others hover just short of structure, waiting for attention to gather around them.
 I can let a few grow.
 I can keep others warm and loose until they reveal what they want to be.
 Not every mental nucleus deserves expansion.
 Intention shapes which patterns are allowed to propagate.